AdaSupport/docs/ada-embed.md

 #### `hideMask` `@type {Boolean}`
 When set to `true`, this will prevent the default mask from appearing over top of your site's content when opened on desktop.

-Note: We now ecommend setting the value to `false`.
+Note: We now recommend setting the value to `false`.
 This will allow end-users to navigate the page while the Ada Chat window is open.

 **Example:**
 ```html